 SMITH: This one will fly, but another student's essay, read by Dean Kathleen Mayberry, will prove fatal.

-Ms. KATHLEEN MAYBERRY (Dean, Amherst College): I'm troubled by one sentence in the first essay: I rarely get truly fascinated with a subject.
+KATHLEEN MAYBERRY: I'm troubled by one sentence in the first essay: I rarely get truly fascinated with a subject.
 And then he goes on - music is his exception.
 What am I supposed to do with that?

 SMITH: Intellectual passion is a must, says Parker.
 The students who get in are the ones who come across as genuine.
 It also helps to come across as different.

-Mr. PARKER: If you read, it's all it's not gimmicky.
+PARKER: If you read, it's all - it's not gimmicky.
 I mean, this is a kid who's interested in all of that stuff.